AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 FYI

-Negative equity means that you haven’t paid off the loans on your car.
+Negative equity means you have unpaid loans on your car.
 If you trade in your car, you’ll still be responsible for those loans.

 Choose Direct vs. Dealer Financing